26 Jul 2019

 With over 50 years in Hendersonville, North Carolina, Stepp's Hillcrest Orchard boasts 21 varieties of apples with pick-your-own apples at their 70-acre orchard and working farm.
 They offer delicious apple cider slushies and pumpkin donuts.
 Other highlights of the experience include target practice with Stepp's Apple Cannon (cost is $5 per bucket of 10 apples), a 5-acre corn maze ($5 for adults, $3 for under 12), and wagon rides.
 Outside of the apple-picking season, Stepp's offers U-Pick grapes during August and U-Pick pumpkins later in the fall.

 Apple ripening schedule

-Actual apple ripening varies depending on weather, but a basic idea of apple harvests are available below.
+Actual apple ripening varies depending on the weather, but a basic idea of apple harvests is available below:

 - Early to mid-August: Ginger Gold, Zestar, Gala

 - Late August to early September: Honeycrisp, Early Fuji, Ruben, Golden Supreme, Jonagold, Golden, and Red Delicious